numsim-group/klimakoffer/milestone2/milestone2_conservation-and-balance.md

 Depending on the process we want to model, we need to chose the quantity of interest $u(x,t)$, a model for the flux $\vec{f}(u,x,t)$  and a model for the source term $S(u,x,t)$.
 There are many examples of such models, e.g., mass and momentum conservation in fluid mechanics.
 We consider here as an example the so-called heat equation, or heat transfer equation.

-For the heat equqation we are interested in the change of temperature $T(x,t)$ (which is strongly related to the internal energy of a body) in space and time, hence our choice for the unknown quantity is $u = T$.
+For the heat equation we are interested in the change of temperature $T(x,t)$ (which is strongly related to the internal energy of a body) in space and time, hence our choice for the unknown quantity is $u = T$.
 Next, we need a model for the flux.
 Jean Babtiste Joseph Fourier (1822) gave a model for the heat flux, where the flux of heat is negative proportional to the temperature difference (heat goes from high temperatures to lower temperatures), i.e.

 \begin{align}
 \vec{f}(T,x,t) &\sim
-\Nabla T =
+-\Nabla T =
 \begin{bmatrix}
 \partial_{x_1} T \\
 \partial_{x_2} T \\